Pskov Republic: Government

-In contrast to the absolute power of princes in the structure of Russian princedoms, the republics of Novgorod and Pskov had structures that counterbalanced and complemented each other.
+In contrast to the absolute power of princes in the structure of the Russian principalities, the republics of Novgorod and Pskov had structures that counterbalanced and complemented each other.
 The government of the Pskov Republic consisted of the veche (popular assembly), posadnichestvo (mayoralty) and the prince (directly or through a viceroy).
 Mayors (posadniki) from all parts of the city, together with one or more lord mayors and former mayors formed the Council of Lords (sovet gospod, boyarskiy sovet), which was the main executive organ of the state.
 The mayoral offices (posadniki) became a privilege of several noble (boyar) families.
 The first references to posadniki appear in the chronicle of Pskov in the early 14th century.
 Former posadniki kept their title, and so the incumbent posadnik was known as the stepennyi posadnik.

 Although considered to be a republic, the head of state remained the prince; however, power was shared with the local authorities, and so a particular prince could be dismissed.
 The best documented duties of the prince include him commanding the army and his judicial office.
 As Pskov did not have its own princely dynasty, the prince was invited from Lithuania and then Moscow and other Russian principalities.
 The prince of Pskov was more dependent on the grand prince compared to the prince of Novgorod, and so princes were often recruited from the ranks of service princes who had been accepted into the service of the grand prince, especially after 1399.
 The role of the prince in Pskov has been compared to that of a podestà or condottiero in Italian cities.
 The prince was a military leader, accompanied by his retainers, but he also fulfilled judicial and police functions.